jungyeol-kim/V2X-simulations/README.md

 ### Step-by-step instructions
-#### Please find a "readme.pdf" file illustrating the usage of the code
+#### Please find a "software manual.pdf" file illustrating the usage of the code
 For first time users, here is the quick version of the instructions.
 Follow these steps:

 1. Open RStudio.